 Minimizing the PDN impedance can be easily obtained by calculating the target impedance.
 The target impedance formulation is shown in the equation depicted in Figure 5.

-For a 1.8 V voltage with 0.2 volt total noise margins and 20% DC noise margins, the AC noise margins is now left with 80%, which is 0.16 volt of AC noise margins.
+For a 1.8 V voltage with 0.2 volt total noise margins and 20% DC noise margins, the AC noise margins are left with 80%, which is 0.16 volt of AC noise margins.
 Assuming 540 mA of the AC current, the target impedance for power plane of 0.29 ohm is now defined as a goal of the PDN impedance to meet maximum allowed voltage fluctuation under the switching condition.

 The PDN impedance is defined by examining each driver pin in turn.
 Figure 6 shows the bare board PDN impedance (green curve) looking into the U8 pin A1.
 This typically has a V-shaped curve which starts capacitive at low frequency and turns inductive at high frequency.
 The second peak around 683 MHz shows the resonance of the power plane.
 In order to minimize the PDN impedance, decoupling capacitors are added between the power and GND plane.
 The capacitors will add the C parasitic to the board and therefore will shift the resonances.
 The red curve on the same Figure 6 represents the populated board with several capacitors mounted between power and GND plane.
 The previous resonance at 683 MHz is now shifted down to a lower frequency.
 Due to the short circuit behavior of the capacitor at high frequency (i.e. inductive behavior of capacitor from the parasitic L), the PDN impedance at higher frequency will not change and increasing the value of the decoupling capacitors will only deliver a small improvement.
 Therefore, improving the PDN impedance at high frequency is a more tedious task requiring more simulation iterations, analyzing the plane impedance, improving the component mounting placement to reduce the inductance and choosing decoupling capacitors with low parasitic inductance.